-1. Does your institution provide On-Campus Student Housing Facilities? ○ No. Yes.
+1. Do 1.
+Does your institution provide On-Campus Student Housing Facilities? С No. @ Yes.
 (If Yes is selected, you must enter the number of student housing facilities below and enter Fire Statistics for each facility.)
-Number of On-campus Student Housing Facilities: Last Year 2.
-Does your institution have any noncampus buildings or properties?
-Yes ○ No 3.
-Have you combined statistics that you received from the local or state police with your institution statistics for this report?
-If you answer No to this question, you will be asked to provide the data you received from the local and state police separately.
-Yes.
+Number of On-campus Student Bousing Facilities: Last Year 2.
+Do es your institution have any noncampus buildings or properties? © Yes 0 No your i ve you combined statistics that you received from the local or state police with institution statistics for this report?
+If you answer No to this question, you will ked to provide the data you received from the local and state police separately.
+0 Yes.
 Local and/or state law enforcement agencies provided us with statistics that we are combining with statistics collected by our campus security authorities.
-No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
-Not available.
-We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography.
-Not available.
+0 No. We are not combining the statistics because we cannot determine whether the statistics we obtained from local and/or state law enforcement agencies are for on-campus incidents or public property incidents.
+0 Not available.
+We cannot determine if the statistics we obtained from local and/or state law enforcement agencies are for our Clery geography. (a) Not available.
 We made a good-faith effort to obtain statistics from local and/or state law enforcement agencies, but the agencies did not comply with our request.